Prabhat-Chaubey/DevOps/Revision_Questons.md

 ##  Docker Basics

 - What is Docker and how does it differ from a virtual machine?
+    - **Docker** uses containers to share the host OS kernel, making it lightweight and fast, while a **virtual machine** includes a full operating system, which is heavier and slower.
 - What are the advantages of using Docker?
 - What is the architecture of Docker?
 - What is the Docker daemon and Docker client?
+    - `Docker daemon`: Manages Docker containers, images, networks, volumes
+    - `Docker client`: Sends commands to the Docker Daemon
 - What is the role of the Docker Engine?

 ---